The Taku is a Goretex, single-walled tube style tent…

 The foot panel flap can be difficult to unzip because the exterior pole at the foot of the tent butts up against the zipper and hinders you as you slide the zipper parallel to the pole.

 With the exception of the strap at the foot, the drawdown straps on the exterior of the tent are double fed through the cinching mechanisms.

-This makes it very difficult to just pull them tighter.
-You have to wiggle and yank them through to tighten them down.
-Trust me when I tell you that this is not what one looks forward to in freezing cold temps with bare hands.
+This makes it somewhat difficult to just pull them tighter.
+You have to wiggle them through to tighten them down.
 The tent requires this additional tightening after setup because the material stretches after a couple of hours and the tent loses its tautness.
 Post second adjustment, the tent holds its form very well and sheds snow effectively.

 - Double doors on the sides of the tent provide easy entry/exits to both users.
 Large amounts of space at the head of the tent.